leticiarose/Teste-unit-rio-de-software---Jest/README.md

-# Teste unitário - Jest
+# Unit test - Jest

  ## ⚙ Function that averages between two numbers and makes a unit test using the syntax of Jest